The best sunsets (and sunrises) in Vietnam are waiting for you…

 Alternatively, the Ha Long Queen Cable Car might be a better option if getting high is still on your agenda.
 The aerial tramway, which boasts two cars that can carry up to 230 passengers each, cruises over Halong Bay between the Bai Chay district of Halong City and the top of Ba Deo Hill, which has its own observation wheel, giving users breathtaking views of the bay and what might be the perfect spot to observe Halong Bay sunset and sunrise with that someone special.

+While we’re still talking about the best places in Halong Bay to take photos from, our final recommendation is climbing Bai Tho Mountain.
 Right in the heart of the city center, climbing this famous peak is an adventure of its own.
-Not well signposted and a little hard to find, once you do locate the staircase to the top, one of the best views of Halong Bay in its entirety will be yours.
+Not well signposted and a little hard to find, once you do locate the staircase to the top, one of the best views of Halong Bay sunrise and sunset in its entirety will be yours.

 In terms of technical know-how, we’re not here to tell you how to slice bread when it comes to photography.
 There are millions of websites that specialize in doing that.